ticky74/ServiceStack.Authentication.Azure/README.md

 ### Getting Started
-For the majority of you who aren't my Mom and are uninterested in reading my rambling, just fire it up and follow the steps here.
+For the majority of you who aren't my Mom and are uninterested in reading my rambling, just fire it up and follow the steps [here](https://github.com/ticky74/ServiceStack.Authentication.Azure/wiki/Get-Started).

 ## Azure v2.0 Endpoint
 In a nutshell, Microsoft has converged the authentication scenarios of personal Microsoft accounts and Azure Active Directory,
 [tl;dr version](https://azure.microsoft.com/en-us/documentation/articles/active-directory-appmodel-v2-overview/).
 My feeling is that this is a good thing, one API to rule them all.
-This is also why I whipped up this project vs forking the original.
-In now way is one better than the other, they are just different in my opinion ergo separate repo.
+This is also why I whipped up this project vs forking the original work authenticating with [AAD](https://github.com/jfoshee/ServiceStack.Authentication.Aad).
-That being said, I created this repo to authenticate users with Office365 and hybrid Azure Active Directories.
+I created this repo in order to make it trivial to authenticate users with Office365 and hybrid Azure Active Directories.